rkalyanapurdue/heartbleed-tmp/README.md

 of the exposed ports of the server container.

 ### Usage
-On navigating to the URL of the hacker container in your browser, you will be presented with Linux desktop interface.
+On navigating to the URL of the hacker container in your browser, you will be presented with a Linux desktop interface.
 Double click the
 *Instructions.html* file on the desktop to review the step-by-step instructions for following this demonstration.
 A new browser or terminal window can be launched on the hacker and victim containers by selecting the program menu at the bottom left corner.
 The server's IP address that the hacker and victim will use to access the server's hosted website can be obtained by starting a console on the server container